 Ask for a deferral

-A deferral means the court finds you guilty but defers entering those findings for a certain amount of time; a year is common.
+A deferral means the court finds you guilty but defers entering those findings for a certain time; a year is common.
 If you get through the deferral period without any citations, the ticket will be dismissed or marked "adjudication withheld."

 However, if you get another ticket in the deferral period, both tickets hit your record and your insurance will probably skyrocket as a high-risk driver.